Become the strongest link in the chain with a bachelor’s in supply chain management.

-- The bachelor’s degree in logistics program at Baker College is accredited by the International Accreditation Council for Business Education (IACBE).
+- The bachelor’s degree in Supply Chain Management program at Baker College is accredited by the International Accreditation Council for Business Education (IACBE).

 Learn Your Way

-This program provides the skills and knowledge required to be successful throughout a challenging and rewarding career within a logistics occupation.
+This program provides the skills and knowledge required to be successful throughout a challenging and rewarding career within a supply chain management and logistics occupation.
 Graduates will have opportunities that utilize a multitude of talents and skills, providing an invigorating and exciting career that never grows stagnant.
 Potential occupations include demand planner, project manager, vendor-managed inventory analyst, logistics analyst, warehouse management, production planner and transportation specialist.

 According to the Council of Supply Chain Management Professionals, the supply chain management industry is one of the fastest growing industries within the United States and the world with logistics alone accounting for 9.5% of the U.S. Gross Domestic Product.

 Students finishing this program will have completed a well-rounded curriculum including business and general education cores, as well as the major core that examines all aspects of the industry from raw materials to end users and everything in between.
 Global perspectives combined with cultural diversity are interwoven within the curriculum creating an awareness of today’s business environment within which the students will ultimately compete.